-\Box To expose the students to our social, economic and cultural heritage to have a knowledge regarding
+☐ To expose the students to our social, economic and cultural heritage

-Course Learning Outcomes: On successful completion of this course, the student will be able
+Course Learning Outcomes: On successful completion of this course, the student will be able to have a knowledge regarding

 - 1. Contemporary India with its historical perspective - 2.
 Constitutional obligations: fundamental rights and duties. - 3.
 Indian knowledge systems (IKS) - 4.
 India's struggle for freedom